 Storage

 Lastly, storage for all of your gear may be the most crucial aspect of what you bring overlanding.
 How’s that?
-Well, if you can’t find what you need, and everything piled together, you won’t have a very good time.
-On a more serious note, in an emergency a lack of organization can be a major factor to insure a positive outcome.
+Well, if you can’t find what you need and everything is piled together, you won’t have a very good time.
+On a more serious note, in an emergency, a lack of organization can be a major factor, so staying organized is imperative.

 Drawers for wagons, SUVs, and trucks are a common storage solution.
 They’re great for keeping your rig loaded and ready to go.
-One drawback is that they aren’t necessarily easy to remove and reinstall, so if you find yourself needing all of your available cargo space occasionally, you might want to consider other options.
+Plus, it’s a great way to utilize every cubby and inch of space in your vehicle.

 Overall, let your training and experience shape what you bring on your overlanding trip.
 While some items fall firmly in the better-to-have category, there are some that definitely are wiser to carry lest you desperately need them.
 Experiment with what works for you.

-In the world of overlanding, there’s room for those that enjoy a dehydrated backpacking meal at dinner just as much as there’s room for the adventurer that brings a literal truck load of gear.
+In the world of overlanding, there’s room for those who enjoy a dehydrated backpacking meal at dinner just as much as there’s room for the adventurer who brings a literal truckload of gear.
 As long as you’re traveling safely and responsibly through the backcountry, in my opinion, you’re doing it right.